How do I raise funds?

 - Work with a local benefiting agency for opportunities to raise funds

-You just need a plan, enthusiasm, passion and never forgetting why you got involved, always keeping in mind the personal physical challenge, and never forgetting the memory of those who have passed from HIV/AIDS If you have specific questions about how to raise your pledges, you can work with the local agency, send a note to us (email@example.com), or chat with the rider representative that is assigned to you.
+You just need a plan, enthusiasm, passion and never forgetting why you got involved, always keeping in mind the personal physical challenge, and never forgetting the memory of those who have passed from HIV/AIDS.
+If you have specific questions about how to raise your commitment, you can work with the local agency, send a note to us (email@example.com) , or chat with the rider representative that is assigned to you or your team captain.

 Here’s also a handy list of ideas!